![]() |

 The clock | ||

-The clock, perhaps unusual in that it has no south-facing dial, was constructed in 1847 by B.L.
-Vulliamy, a famous London clockmaker who, unfortunately, appears to have provided a less than excellent timepiece.
-It has a dead beat escapement in a cast iron ‘plate and spacer’ frame.
-The pendulum gives a 2-second beat.
-Initially there were no quarter chimes, but these were added in 1874, using a separate frame, when the mechanism was overhauled by Edward Funnell of Brighton.
+The clock, perhaps unusual in that it has no south-facing dial, was constructed in 1846 by B.L.
+Vulliamy, a famous London clockmaker, though ours was described by the patron of the living at the time as "by a famous man but not a very good clock".
+It has a dead beat escapement in a cast iron ‘plate and spacer frame’.
+The pendulum has a two second period.
+Initially there were no quarter chimes.
+These were added in 1874, in a separate frame, when the mechanism was overhauled by Edward Funnell of Brighton.
 It now consists of 3 trains: going, striking and quarters.
-The manual winding mechanism was converted to an automatic electric system in 1980; in 1987 the clock hammers, cranks and wires were overhauled.
-Timekeeping is good, though intervention with coins placed on or removed from the pendulum is sometimes needed!
+The manual winding mechanism was converted to an automatic electric system in 1980.
+In 1987 the clock hammers, cranks and wires were overhauled and in 2023 the escapement was overhauled by the Cumbria Clock Co.
+Timekeeping is fairly good, but intervention with weights placed on, or removed from, a plate below the pendulum is needed from time to time.
 For more details of the clock and its history, see below. |

 History | ||